American University: Founding

-Instruction was first offered only at the graduate level, in accordance with the plan of the founders.
-This changed in 1925 with the establishment of the College of Liberal Arts (subsequently named the College of Arts and Sciences), which offered the first undergraduate degrees and programs.
-What is now the School of Public Affairs was founded in 1934, partly to educate future federal employees in new approaches to public administration introduced by the New Deal; during the event commemorating its launch, President Franklin D. Roosevelt stressed cooperation between the school and his administration.
+Instruction was first offered at only the graduate level, in accordance with the vision of the university's founders.
+This changed in 1925 with the establishment of the College of Liberal Arts (subsequently named the College of Arts and Sciences), which offered undergraduate degrees and programs.
+What is now the School of Public Affairs was founded in 1934, partly to educate future federal employees in public administration.

 AU's relationship with the U.S. government continued during World War II, when the campus hosted the U.S. Navy Bomb Disposal School and a WAVE barracks.
 For AU's role in these wartime efforts, the Victory ship SS American Victory was named in its honor.